LI-XE/JavaScript-Basics/README.md

 # JavaScript-Basics

 Recreate the image below using only what you've learned about HTML and CSS.
 Use display: inline-block or flex.
-You can download the image here: JavaScript Basics
+You can download the image here: jsloups.png

 Before you submit your work: